jaymku/node-js-crud-with-mongo/README.md

 An application demonstrating use of docker compose, dockerfile , Mongo Db and Node Js to perform basic CRUD operation.

 ## Description
 This app simply provide two end-points to add and get list of users.
-We use MongoDb for performing storing and fetching the users details.
+We use MongoDb for DB operation i.e. storing and fetching the users details.

 <<**TODO:** Add update and delete operation as two more end-points. >>